LadderSym: A Multimodal Interleaved Transformer for Music Practice Error Detection: Method

 where the cross-attention output is directly added to the current representation before being passed to the next encoder block.

-\textbf{Probing \encoder.} Having introduced the interleaved encoder, we return to the probing framework to assess how this design shapes latent representations.
-Using the same probing setup, we now evaluate \polytuneII in terms of locality, globality, and cross-stream correspondence.
+\myinlineheading{Probing \textit{Ladder}:} Having introduced the interleaved encoder, we return to the probing framework to assess how this design shapes latent representations.
+Using the same probing setup, we now evaluate \textit{LadderSym} in terms of locality, globality, and cross-stream correspondence.
 Results are shown in \Cref{tab:probe_full}.
 We find that the practice stream retains strong local information (0.681), and the score stream has reduced locality (0.197).
 However, the score stream encodes cross-stream features from the practice stream more accurately than any prior model (0.30).
-These results confirm that \polytuneII supports an asymmetric division of labor between streams, enabling both specialization and alignment.
+These results confirm that \textit{LadderSym} supports an asymmetric division of labor between streams, enabling specialization.